FSUHeting/DL_LOB_Trading_and_MidPirce_Movement/README.md

 # FSU_DL_LOB_Trading

 Deep learning for limit order book trading and mid-price movement.
-The dataset is too big to upload.
+Some data files are too big to upload.
 If you want to run the code, you need to download the dataset first.

 ## There are two datasets in this project.